pypa/setuptools/README.txt

 Install FAQ
 -----------

-- **Why Distribute turn my Setuptools installation into an fake one ?**
+- **Why Distribute turn my Setuptools installation into an fake one?**

    Since Distribute is a fork, and since it provides the same package and modules, it fakes that the Setuptools installation is still present, so all the programs